-(b) Advisors to the Remuneration Committee
+Advisors to the Remuneration Committee

 During the period, the Remuneration Committee received advice from the executive compensation practice of Aon.
 Aon advises the Committee on all aspects of director and senior executive remuneration.
 Since the IPO, Aon has assisted with the drafting of the Remuneration Policy and has updated the Committee on US and UK remuneration reporting and corporate governance best practice.
-In relation to work carried out in 2022, fees charged by Aon for advice provided to the Committee amounted to approximately \$130,000 (2021: \$135,000).
+In relation to work carried out in 2023, fees charged by Aon for advice provided to the Committee relating to the directors' remuneration amounted to \$100,550 (2022: \$85,000).
 The Committee evaluates the support provided by AON annually and is content that it does not have any connections with the Group that may impair its independence.

-(c) Activities of the Remuneration Committee
+Activities of the Remuneration Committee